meghanad1/Face-Mask-detection/README.md

 1. MobileNet

-        to train for primary task - Facemask-detection-task1.ipynb
+        to train MobileNet for primary task - Facemask-detection-task1.ipynb

-        to train for secondary task - Facemask-detection-task2.ipynb
+        to train MobileNet for secondary task - Facemask-detection-task2.ipynb

 2. BKNet

-        to train for for primary task - Evalsingletask.ipynb
+        to train BKNet for primary task - Evalsingletask.ipynb

-        to train for both primary and secondary tasks:
+        to train BKNet for both primary and secondary tasks:

                     Training - BKNetMultitask/BKNet_multitask_train.ipynb